There are two categories of grant available:

-Our Jonathan Ruffer Curatorial Grants support UK curators, museum professionals and researchers to undertake travel or other activities that will extend and develop their curatorial expertise, collections-based knowledge and art historical interests.
+Our Jonathan Ruffer curatorial grants support UK curators, museum professionals and researchers to undertake travel and other activities that will extend and develop their curatorial expertise, collections-based knowledge and art historical interests.

-Established with the support of Jonathan Ruffer and Anthony Mould, who share our belief in the importance of developing curatorial skills and supporting serious research, the grants are available to support, for example:
+This programme was established with the support of Jonathan Ruffer and Anthony Mould, who share our belief in the importance of developing curatorial skills and supporting serious research.

 We are committed to supporting our museum network during this hugely challenging time.
 The Jonathan Ruffer curatorial grants are still open.
 Despite travel restrictions the fund can still be used for UK travel, courses, online learning, conferences, subscriptions and more which support the development of curatorial skills and research.
 We are happy to discuss projects which may fall outside the criteria specified in our guidance for applicants.
 Please get in touch if you are interested in applying.

 You are encouraged to review the Guidance for applicants and contact the Programmes team to discuss your potential project before submitting an application.

 For application forms and to submit your application, log in to My Art Fund.

 You must be registered as a professional user.

 If you already have a My Art Fund account but are not registered as a professional user, you can add your professional details when logged in.

 If you require application forms in an alternative format, please contact the Programmes team.